 Once cooked, quinoa can be stored in a covered container and refrigerated.
 You can add quinoa to recipes or make it the star of the show!
+I use cooked quinoa in salads, main dishes and often add it to everyday recipes, like pancakes to give a little extra protein and nutrition to dishes.

 What’s so great about quinoa?